 Often the cause of a cleft lip and palate is unknown.
 Sometimes it can happen because there is a family history of the condition.
 However, sometimes a child is born with the condition when there is no family history and no known cause of the condition.

-The treatment required for a child with a cleft lip or cleft palate depends on how severe the condition is at birth.
-A small cleft lip may need only one operation in the first few months of life.
+The treatment required for a child with a cleft lip or cleft palate depends on the diagnosis at birth.
+A cleft lip may need only one operation in the first year of life.
 A child with a large cleft involving the lip and palate will need several

 operations.
 Your child's surgeon will explain your child's surgical plan to you.